Page Updated On 11/14/2018

 The Clearwater Jolley Trolley

-The Jolley Trolley is split into three routes; the Clearwater Beach, the Clearwater Coastal (which includes Dunedin and Tarpon Springs), and the Safety Harbor Route.
-Operating times and frequencies between the three routes vary, so it is best to check the Jolley Trolley website for the latest information, as schedules can change.
+The Jolley Trolley is split into two routes; the Clearwater Beach Route and the Clearwater Coastal Route (which includes Dunedin and Tarpon Springs).
+Operating times and frequencies between the two routes vary, so it is best to check the Jolley Trolley website for the latest information, as schedules can change.
 Maps of each of the routes, as well as additional trolley information can be found on the Jolley Trolley website as well.

 The one-way cash fare is $2.25, with the reduced fare of $1.10 for Seniors and persons with disabilities.
 These cash fares, as well as the cost of the daily, weekly, and monthly passes are the same costs as their respective PSTA Go Cards.
 Additionally, passes on either system are interchangeable with one another, meaning that you can seamlessly connect from the Jolley Trolley to the PSTA system, and vice-versa.
 Childen under 5 years of age (with a parent) can ride the trolley for free.